beNative/local-llm-interface/FUNCTIONAL_MANUAL.md

 ### Personas
 - A "Persona" dropdown in the header allows you to select one of your saved System Prompts.
 This will change the AI's behavior for the current chat session.

+### Model Parameters
+A "Parameters" dropdown in the header allows you to adjust generation parameters for the current chat session:
+- **Temperature**: Controls the randomness of the output.
+Higher values (e.g., 1.2) make the output more creative, while lower values (e.g., 0.5) make it more deterministic.
+- **Top-K**: Narrows the model's choices to the K most likely words at each step of generation.
+- **Top-P**: (Nucleus Sampling) Narrows the model's choices to a cumulative probability mass.
+For example, a Top-P of 0.9 means the model only considers words that make up the top 90% of the probability distribution.
+These settings are saved with the session.

 ### AI-Assisted File Modifications
 - When you have a project selected as context, you can ask the AI to modify a file (e.g., "refactor `utils.py` to be more efficient").